Crumb-topped apple pie can be baked right away or frozen and baked when you need it. Plus it’s awesome.

 Oh guys, I have been wanting to update the photos on this classic AOC recipe for a long time!
-This amazing pie deserved to have a new photo shoot (we won’t even talk about it’s 2011 photos, though you can still find them floating around Pinterest – maybe you can help me to update them by pinning these new, much worthier images!) – not only because it’s lick-the-plate good, but because you can make it up to 3 months ahead, freeze it, bake from frozen (I know!) and it tastes just like you made & baked it all the same day.
-Honest – this is what you want for your holiday tradition!
+This amazing pie deserved to have a new photo shoot–not only because it’s lick-the-plate good, but because you can bake it from frozen.
+This is what you want for your holiday tradition!

 This easy, Crumb-Topped Apple Pie is one of the best apple pies I have ever eaten.
 The fact that it can be made ahead, frozen unbaked for up to three months, and then baked from frozen (no need to remember to take it out ahead of time to thaw!) is just a bonus.
 Although what a bonus, right?